 Why should I purchase from Ocala Custom Homes and not another manufactured home retailer?

-For many Factory Built Home retailers it’s all about price.
+For many Factory Built Home retailers, it’s all about price.
 They feel the cheaper the price the more homes they will sell.
 They are so concerned with having a lower price than their competitors that they cut corners, install the cheapest central air units, skirting, steps, and offer few exterior amenities.
 They skimp on many important aspects with installing the Factory Built Home because the consumer can not visually see it, and are often unaware of the possible consequences until it’s too late.
 Many retailers also push financing options that are more favorable for themselves than the consumer.
 The consumer may end up paying less for the home, but their monthly payment is equal to or higher than if they would have purchased a more quality built home with a much better installation from OCH.
 OCH is committed to not only offering the best Factory Built Homes on the market, but we order our homes with the most energy efficiency rating and the proper upgrades today’s consumer expects, so you can enjoy your home for many years to come.
-We also insure that they are properly installed by the best contractors in the business to safeguard the life of the home and secure your investment.
-OCH will install on your new home the highest energy efficient central air units available, large sturdy decks, gutters / downspouts, and masonry skirting, if you desire.
+We also ensure that they are properly installed by the best contractors in the business to safeguard the life of the home and secure your investment.
+OCH will install on your new home the highest energy-efficient central air units available, large sturdy decks, gutters/downspouts, and masonry skirting if you desire.

 How long does the home buying process take for a Factory Built home?

 There are many variables and moving parts when it comes to buying a Factory Built home, such as: – Do you currently own land or looking to purchase land?
 Are you purchasing a mobile or modular home?
 Is it a custom plan?
 What type of financing are you using?
 Taking all that into consideration, on average it takes approximately two to five months from application to move in.

 What type of credit do you have to have to qualify for a factory built home loan?